 Jennifer Nadel qualified as a barrister before becoming an award-winning journalist.
 She has reported for the BBC, Chanel 4 News and ITN.
 Pretty Thing is her first novel.
 She lives in Central London with her three sons, her husband and their dog.

 Joanna Nadin is a winner of the Fantastic Book Award, the Surrey Book Award, Blue Peter 'Book of the Month' and Radio 4 Open Book 'Book of the Year'.
 She has been shortlisted for the Booktrust Best Book Award and Queen of Teen, and Spies, Dad, Big Lauren and Me was selected for the Richard and Judy Book Club.
 In 2011, Penny Dreadful is a Magnet for Disaster was shortlisted for the Roald Dahl Funny Prize.
 Joe All Alone was nominated for the 2016 CILIP Carnegie Medal.
+She writes the Flying Fergus series with Sir Chris Hoy.
 Joanna previously worked as a policy writer for the Labour Party and a special adviser to the Prime Minister.
 She continues to freelance as a speechwriter and editor, and lectures in Creative Writing at Bath Spa University.

 Tappei Nagatsuki is the author of the light novel series RE:Zero.